Zhang Xuezhong (academic): Career and dismissal

 Zhang studied law at a college in Chongqing.
 He became lawyer in 2000 and started teaching civil code and commercial law at the East China University of Political Science and Law in Shanghai in 2001.
 He was an associate professor of civil law and lecturer at the university until 2013.
 He is also known as a human rights lawyer.
 He has defended arrested people who had affiliated with the New Citizens' Movement.
 He has also defended Weiquan movement member Guo Feixiong in court.

 Zhang was, in September 2012, among the first academics revealing the Seven Don't Mentions in the Chinese university education.
 These banned subjects are: universal values, press freedom, civil society, civil rights, Chinese Communist Party's historical mistakes, oligarchical capitalism and judicial independence.

 On 9 December 2013, Zhang was notified that he would be fired due to not apologizing for writings championing the Chinese constitution's protections.
 New Common Sense, an online book written by him, states that one-party rule is illegal.
 His teaching privileges had been temporarily suspended earlier in August by the university's Communist Party committee.
 There has been a wide suppression of free thinkers in China.
 Zhang himself has remarked that his dismissal was part of scare tactics by the party, and has questioned legality of the university's Communist Party committee, as he is not a member of the Chinese Communist Party.

 Xi Jinping's new government had been hoped to bring more tolerance for calls on reform.
 Zhang's dismissal has been seen as an evidence of the party's increasing intolerance towards dissent.
 Zhang has said in an interview that asking democratic reforms is sensitive and would not result in a response, but that some scholars ask for constitutionalism instead as it avoids the issue of a single-party or a multi-party system.
 However, the Chinese state has accused constitutionalism for being a Western plot trying to cause a regime change.

 Opinions

-Zhang is an anti-Marxist, and has demanded in an open letter to the Minister of Education of the People's Republic of China that teaching Marxism should be ceased in the Chinese education.
+Zhang has demanded in an open letter to the Minister of Education of the People's Republic of China that teaching Marxism should be ceased in the Chinese education.
 Zhang dismisses views that uphold that the Chinese electorate would not be informed enough to practice democracy.